Tags:

 From the first day I met her I knew she was the one

-For her lips were the of the roses that down the river, all bloody and wild
+For her lips were the colour of the grew down the river, all and wild

 When he came on my door and entered the room

-He would be my man, and with a careful hand, he up the tears down my face
+He would be my first man, and a careful hand, he up the tears that went down my face

-They me The Wild Rose but my name was Elisa Day
+They call me The Rose but my name was Elisa Day

-I said, 'Do you know where the wild roses so sweet and scarlet and free?'
+I said, 'Do you where the wild roses grow so sweet and scarlet and free?'

 I nodded my head, as I lay on the bed

-call me The Wild Rose but my name was Day
+call me The Wild but my name was Elisa Day

 Why they call me it I do not know for my name was Elisa Day